zpxp/zenith/README.md

 services.AddTransient<ILogger, MyAppLogger>();
 ```

-Add Zenith sql to the service collection.
+Install the provider library for your database and add Zenith sql to the service collection.

 ```cs
 // this will register a SQLite provider to the default profile using `connectionString`